jordan4ibanez/Infdev/README.md

 ##### immediate todos:

-put the players individual formspecs into individual save Metadata so the string doesn't become too big

-do this for the levels object in the player as well

 make items not physical, they exist statically
 - When they need to move instead of smooth movement, they move by node including gravity on a timer